 Bait Systems

-Termite baits consist of paper, cardboard, or other palatable food combined with a slow-acting substance lethal to termites.
-The bait stations disrupt the natural growth cycle of the termite colony leading to its eventual collapse.
+Termite baits (including in-ground termite baits and above-ground options) consist of paper, cardboard, or other palatable food combined with a slow-acting substance lethal to termites.
+These systems are installed in a bait station (bait station) placed strategically around the home.
+The termite baits disrupt the natural growth cycle of the termite colony leading to its eventual collapse, helping reduce the population across interconnected termite colonies.

 Physical Barriers